OfficeDev/Microsoft-Teams-Samples/samples/msgext-link-unfurling/csharp/README.md

 # Teams Link Unfurl Bot C#

 This sample demonstrates a Teams bot that utilizes [link unfurling](https://docs.microsoft.com/microsoftteams/platform/messaging-extensions/how-to/link-unfurling?tabs=json) within messaging extensions, built with the Bot Framework v4.
-Users can experience seamless integration in Teams and Outlook, featuring capabilities like search commands and enhanced link previews
+Users can experience seamless integration in Teams and Outlook, featuring capabilities like search commands and enhanced link previews.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that performs link unfurling in Teams.